b-wall/b-wall/README.md

 I started with Harvard University's CS50X "Introduction to Computer Science", and moved on to the Django web-framework to make a bunch of fully-fleshed out web apps.

-I'm currently working as a developer in the Shopify e-commerce space, with tools such as Remix, Rust and Liquid.
+I'm currently employed as a developer in the Shopify e-commerce space, working with tools such as Remix, Rust and Liquid.

 - **🌱 Currently Learning:** Rust